Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

     readable -> Service is readable, if not then you cannot use it.<BR>
     writable -> It is possible to set values.<BR>
     recordable -> It is possible to create recordings.
 Not directly supported yet.<BR>
+    virtual -> This service is only virtual and not existing of the device.
+The binding is translating the message to the parent. <BR>
     type -> FloatValue, stringValue, switchProgram (not supported), refEnum ( not relevant), yRecording (not supported). <BR>
     service -> This is the path for the configuration.<BR>
     value -> Value of the service in the time of the init.<BR>